brbrown25/brbrown25.github.io/about.md

 ### More Information

-I'm a developer based in Charleston, SC.
+I'm a developer based in South Carolina.
 I love everything Scala and Play! and enjoy learning new technologies.
 Sound editing is also a passion and fun project I do on the side.

 ### Contact me